ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## What formats are supported for the ebook?

-At the moment the book is release in pdf and epub formats.
+At the moment the book is released in pdf and epub formats.

 ## Will the book be printed?